wmhall/tidyr_lesson/tidyr_lesson.md

 -   Each column is a variable
 -   Each row is an observation\*

-In practical terms this largely translates into getting each variable into it's own column. `tidyr` helps you do this, but more broadly, `tidyr` gives you a set of functions to manipulate dataframes.
+In practical terms this largely translates into getting each variable into it's own column. `tidyr` helps you do this, but more broadly, `tidyr` gives you a set of functions to manipulate data frames.

 ### Why tidy data?

--   structuring dataframes in a consistent way will make you faster at extracting the information you are intersted in.
+-   structuring data frames in a consistent way will make you faster at extracting the information you are interested in.
 -   `dplry` and `ggplot2` and other packages in the tidyverse are designed to work with tidy data.

--   becoming proficient at manipulating dataframes is one of the most important r skills you can develop.
+-   becoming proficient at manipulating data frames is one of the most important r skills you can develop.

 Example of tidy data
 --------------------